niladri-chatterji/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-<b>Virtual office hours</b>:  The purpose of this office hour is to help younger students with career choices, research directions or anything else that one might need some help with.
-You can book them <a href="https://calendly.com/niladric/30min" target="_blank">here</a>.

 I am a postdoctoral researcher at Stanford University.
 I am associated with the Stanford Artificial Intelligence Lab and work with <a href="https://thashim.github.io/" target="_blank">Tatsu Hashimoto</a> and <a href="https://cs.stanford.edu/~pliang/" target="_blank">Percy Liang</a>.

 My research interests lie at the intersection of Machine Learning and Statistics.
 My current research interests center around building a theory to understand and improve neural network models.
 Many neural network models generalize well despite perfectly fitting noisy training data; I am interested in understanding what leads to successful generalization and optimization.
 I also develop techniques to make neural networks robust and think about scaling laws for neural networks.